yernat-assylbekov/Anime-Faces-with-DCGAN/README.md

 # Anime Faces with DCGAN

-In this repository we generate Anime Face images with Generative Adversarial Network (GAN).
+In this repository I generate Anime Face images with Generative Adversarial Network (GAN).
 This is my first experience with GAN.

 My implementation uses Python 3.6.7, TensorFlow 2.0, Numpy and Matplotlib.